Jerry Jones sticking with Cowboys coach Mike McCarthy - WHIZ News

 In retaining Mike McCarthy for a third year, Jones decided the hand he held was worth playing a little longer.

-Jones, the Cowboys’ owner and general manager, used the opening statement of a news conference Tuesday ahead of the start of training camp to deliver a defense of McCarthy following offseason of speculation about his job security.
+Jones, the Cowboys’ owner and general manager, used the opening statement of a news conference Tuesday ahead of training camp to defend McCarthy following offseason speculation about his job security.

 “I want to be real clear.
 He wouldn’t be sitting here today if I didn’t think he was the man to lead this team to a Super Bowl.
 He would not be, and I have choices.
 So that’s not meant to be insensitive to anybody.
 That’s a fact,” Jones said.

-McCarthy led the Cowboys to a 12-5 record, their best mark since 2016, and the NFC East division title this past season before losing 23-17 to the San Francisco 49ers in a wild-card playoff game at home.
-The chaotic nature of that defeat, in which Dallas ran out of time before being able to attempt a final play from the San Francisco 24-yard line following quarterback Dak Prescott’s designed run, and a plethora of available candidates including offensive coordinator Kellen Moore, defensive coordinator Dan Quinn, and former New Orleans Saints head coach and Dallas assistant Sean Payton resulted in a torrent of conjecture about McCarthy’s future.
+McCarthy led the Cowboys to a 12-5 record, their best mark since 2016, and the NFC East title this past season before losing 23-17 to the San Francisco 49ers in a wild-card playoff game at home.
+The chaotic nature of that defeat, in which Dallas ran out of time before being able to attempt a final play from the San Francisco 24-yard line following quarterback Dak Prescott’s designed run, and a plethora of available candidates, including offensive coordinator Kellen Moore, defensive coordinator Dan Quinn and former New Orleans Saints coach Sean Payton, resulted in a torrent of conjecture about McCarthy’s future.

 Jones believes the Cowboys can continue to build on the regular-season success McCarthy had last year.
 That would represent significant progress for a franchise that has not made the postseason in consecutive years under the same coach since Chan Gailey in 1998-99.